Experienced Sexual Abuse Attorneys Serving New Mexico and Texas

 Contact Our Sexual Abuse Attorneys in New Mexico to Discuss Your Case

 If you were the victim of sexual abuse, it may be hard to think that monetary damages could make the horrific experience go away.
 However, compensation may support you through difficult times.
 Also, it can be applicable to therapies to help you recover from the ordeal.
 To learn more about your rights, please contact Flores, Tawney & Acosta, P.C. to schedule a free consultation.
-You can reach our offices in El Paso, TX or Las Cruces, NM by calling (575) 222-1000 or visit us online.
+You can reach our offices in El Paso, TX at (915)308-1000 or Carlsbad and Las Cruces, NM by calling (575)222-1000 or visit us online.